Alberta -> Alberta Personal Tax Credits

 For information on the amounts of most non- refundable tax credits available to Alberta residents, see the non-refundable personal tax credits tables.

-This refundable tax credit is for Alberta families with children.
-There is no need to apply for the AETC.
-Eligibility is determined from information the federal government uses to calculate the Canada child tax benefit (CCTB), and from prior year's income tax returns filed by both spouses.
-Payments are made in January and July.
-As per the October 2015 Budget, the Alberta Family Employment Tax Credit is enhanced beginning in July 2016.
-The rate at which benefits are phased increases from 8% to 11%, and the phase-out threshold increases from $36,778 to $41,250.
+This non-taxable refundable benefit is for Alberta families with children.
+There is no need to apply for the ACFB.
+Eligibility is determined from information the federal government uses to calculate the Canada child benefit (CCB), and from prior year's income tax returns filed by both spouses.
+Payments are made in August, November, February and May.

-For more details and current payment amounts, see the Province of Alberta Family Employment Tax Credit page.
+For more details and current payment amounts, see the Province of Alberta Child and Family Benefit page.

 Alberta provides a tax credit for charitable donations.
 The credit for the first $200 of donations is calculated at 10%, and the credit for donations in excess of $200 is calculated at 21%.
 The government committed in their October 2015 Budget that this would not change.